hal/model-graph/README.md

 RETURN r.address, operations
 ```

-List all `add` operation with more than two required parameters:
+List all `add` operations with more than two required parameters:

 ```cypher
 MATCH (r:Resource)-[:PROVIDES]->(o:Operation)-[a:ACCEPTS]->(p:Parameter)